dgmora/sinatra-coordinates-endpoint/README.md

 and we handle the logic of the endpoint in a different class.
 If we would multiple endpoints we could reuse the client logic, but there's not need at the moment.

+I used restclient instead of the built-in http library as it's simpler, and handles timeouts nicely

 ### VCR and testing

 Every case should be tested.
 I used VCR and webmock for that.